aisayo/js_functions_and_variables/Readme.md

 # JavaScript Functions and Variables

 ## Goals:
+- Understanding variables:
+    - What are variables?
+    - How to define variables
+    - When to use var, let, and const
+    - How to identify the scope of a variable
 - Functions dive deep:
     - What are functions?
     - Different ways to define a function